Key functions of the Social Prescriber:

 "I once felt so useless when I now know I’m a star, I’m strong and I’m resilient because I’ve come so far.
 My life is now worth living when it could have been so tragic, And that’s why social prescribing is a prescription of pure magic.”

-Please remember that you can contact me at the surgery if you feel you need support to navigate any of the services available
+Please remember that you can contact our Social Prescribing team at the surgery if you feel you need support to navigate any of the services available

 Top tips for looking after your wellbeing